Learn the latest on short code updates in Canada as well as what your options look like beyond them.

 You can also select a random short code, like 867530.
 Unlike long codes, dedicated short codes can take several weeks to provision.

 All short codes must be leased from the Common Short Code Administration.
 At SimpleTexting, we help our clients through the entire leasing process and host the short code on our platform.
 The leasing cost for a short code are as follows:

-*The above prices are in addition to a one-time setup fee as well as a minimum spend of $500/month in messaging costs (~40,000 messages).
+*The above prices are in addition to a minimum spend of $500/month in messaging costs (20,000 messages).
 See our rates here.
 Our enterprise team can also create a custom plan if you plan on sending a high volume of messages.

 Toll-free numbers are easy to obtain, and their mass messaging abilities are comparable to short codes.
 The only potential drawback is that they’re 10 digits long and almost always begin with 800 or 833, which leaves less room for memorable customization.

 Your customers may already be familiar with your phone number.
 They may even have it saved in their contacts!
 SimpleTexting can text-enable your landline phone number without interrupting your voice service.
 If you decide to move forward with this option, we highly recommend you register your number as a 10-digit long code which we explain below.

 10DLC, or 10-digit long code, is a messaging solution that allows businesses to send a high-volume of SMS from a local number.
 Before 10DLC, 10-digit numbers were only sanctioned for P2P (person-to-person) messaging.
 Now, businesses can access a much higher throughput rate.
 In other words, more messages per minute can be sent on 10DLC than on traditional 10-digit numbers, but without the same risk of spam that shared short codes presented.
 10DLC is far more affordable than a dedicated short code.

 While Canada has yet to get the green light to operate 10DLC across the country, you can learn more about this solution, inquire about testing, and get updates all on our 10DLC info page.